micahaza/flask-mysql-api-docker/README.md

 * If currency is not supported we return a JSON error message

 ## Tests
-* GET '/last' testing with all the possible parameter combinations
+* GET '/last' testing with some of the possible parameter combinations
 * Tests for malformed input are missing
 * POST '/grab_and_save' is **skipped** as it calls external api